joejcox/AURAL/JOURNAL.md

 In the app's useEffect I will then dispatch an action within the subscription function to get the current user details from Firebase based on the UID and store in the state.

 _Note:_ on create user, once everything is fulfilled I will navigate back to previous page user was on.

+> Completed 27/12/2021
+> Also implemented redux + Sign in authentication

+## Sign up page, Cart

+**Date:** 27/12/2021

+I will add the sign up page so users can create an account, along with a new redux reducer to hold cart information.